KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 #### Step 3.
 Create a deep link

-To make it possible for your keyboard extension to open your main app, you must set up a custom URL scheme:
+To make it possible for the keyboard extension to open the app, you must set up a custom deep link URL scheme:

 ![Set up a URL Scheme for the app](dictation-url-scheme.jpg)

 #### Step 4.
 Create a keyboard dictation configuration

-Create an app-specific ``Dictation/KeyboardConfiguration`` that uses the App Group ID and deep link that we just set up:
+Next, create an app-specific ``Dictation/KeyboardConfiguration`` with the App Group ID and deep link that we just set up, then add it to both the main app target and the keyboard extension:

 ```swift
 extension KeyboardDictationConfiguration {